andylister100/andylister100.github.io/readme_Andy_to_update.txt

 In github desktop, wait for it to synchronize with the remote site.
-Edit and save the html file, e.g., in Visual Studio Code.
+Edit and save the html file, e.g., in Notepad++, which is nice, or Visual Studio Code.
 Then type a Summary (lower left) next to the green icon, and hit "commit to main".
 After it commits, then "push" the local file(s) to the remote directory.
 It might take a few minutes to push and update at andylister100.github.io/

 2023, andylister100@gmail.com